dhaval-lnkasia/picloud-android/SETUP.md

 * Clone your forked repository: ```git clone https://github.com/YOURGITHUBNAME/android.git```.
 * Move to the project folder with ```cd android```.
 * Fetch and apply any changes from your remote branch 'master': ```git fetch``` + ```git rebase```
-* Make official ownCloud repo known as upstream: ```git remote add upstream https://github.com/owncloud/android.git```
+* Make official PiCloud repo known as upstream: ```git remote add upstream https://github.com/owncloud/android.git```
 * Make sure to get and apply the latest changes from official android/master branch: ```git fetch upstream``` + ```git rebase upstream/master```

 At this point you can continue using different tools to build the project.
 Section 2 and 3 describe the existing alternatives.